csiro-crop-informatics/repset/README.md

 after replacing `your_s3_bucket` with a bucket you have created on S3.

 [**Warning!
 You will be charged by AWS according to your resource use.**](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/monitoring-costs.html)

+## Alignment modes

+The workflow incorporates three ways of mapping and evaluating reads, `dna2dna`, `rna2rna`, `rna2dna` and by default all are executed.
+To restrict execution to one or two of those, you can run the workflow with e.g. `--alnmode dna2dna` or `--alnmode rna2rna|rna2dna`.

+## Evaluated aligners

+An alignment/mapping tool is included in the evaluation if appropriate templates are included as specified below in [Adding another aligner](#Adding-another-aligner).
+To execute the workflow for only a subset of the available tools, you can specify e.g.

+* `--aligners star` - only evaluate a single aligner
+* `--aligners 'bwa|bowtie2|biokanga'` - evaluate a subset of aligners
+* `--aligners '^((?!bwa).)*$'` - evaluate all but this aligner

+Other regular expressions can be specified to taylor the list of evaluated aligners.

 # Capturing results and run metadata